-In the summer of 2017, 52 Fellows — drawn overwhelmingly from Maryland’s 8th Congressional District — spent 6 weeks partaking in remarkable seminars with economists, environmentalists and union leaders; participating in trainings on public speaking, media messaging, campaign strategy, and fundraising; and visiting the DNC and the DCCC in meetings with Members of Congress including Nancy Pelosi, Diana DeGette, Gerry Connolly, Donald McEachin, Don Beyer, Pramila Jayapal, and Keith Ellison.
+In the summer of 2017, 52 Fellows spent 6 weeks partaking in seminars with economists, environmentalists, and union leaders; participating in public speaking trainings, media messaging, campaign strategy and fundraising; and meeting with members of Congress at the DNC.

-Fellows boarded a bus and deployed to Georgia for Jon Ossoff’s important grassroots campaign for Congress, to Virginia on weekends to help the Democratic statewide ticket sweep to victory and to propel numerous progressive Democrats to upset incumbent Republicans and win key state legislative races, and also to major voter registration and canvassing drives in Maryland.
-Beyond knocking on doors and phone-banking, they participated in protests on Capitol Hill about threats to the ACA and acted as a rapid deployment team for the Dreamers and other Democratic causes throughout the Mid-Atlantic.
+Fellows deployed heavily to Georgia for Jon Ossoff’s important grassroots special election campaign for the U.S. House.
+Fellows went to Virginia on weekends to help the Democratic statewide ticket sweep to victory and to propel five progressive Democrats to upset incumbent Republicans in key state legislative races.
+They also protested in substantial numbers on Capitol Hill against threats to the ACA.

 With dramatically increased exposure for the program, volunteer support, and donor support, the program will operate in multiple states next year to defend vulnerable Democratic U.S. House seats, flip more seats, retake the U.S. Senate, and beat Donald Trump.
 The more we are able to raise, the more students we can recruit with a stipend that enables them to participate, the more students we can train, the more voters they will mobilize, the more races we’ll win, and the more progressive change we’ll effect in the U.S. both in the short-term and the long-term.